jackjliew/ai-openscale/cloud-known-wos-issues.md

 - {{site.data.keyword.aios_short}} uses a PostgreSQL or Db2 database to store model related data (feedback data, scoring payload) and calculated metrics.
 Lite Db2 plans are not currently supported.

-- There is a license limit of 20 deployed models per instance of {{site.data.keyword.aios_short}}.

 - The free Lite plan database is not GDPR compliant.
 If your model processes personally identifiable information (PII), you must purchase a new database or use an existing database that does conform to GDPR rules.